VenusNguyen/Snap-Ghost-Halloween-Lens/README.md

-# Assignment 2: Make a reverse-engineered Snap Lens
+# A reverse-engineered Snap Lens

 Here are the requirements: